NolanRBrewer/Planet-Temp-Calculator/README.md

 ## About This Project
 This project started out as a simple curiosity.
 One day while watching youtube I wondered how hard it would be to convert equations into code.
 When I finished implementing a blackbody calculator I wanted to have a way to calculate the temperature of a body with a single layer of atmosphere that absorbs all infrared radiation.
 With that desire came the need for a way to obtain the solar constant of a planet based upon its distance from a star.
 ## How to use
-As of this stage in the project you will have to download the Temperature Calculator folder and open the folder in an integrated terminal (I use VScode).
-After doing so you can enter commands
+Clone this repo and execute the script in a terminal.
+After doing so you can enter commands.
 ## Features
 To check the rule set of each feature.
     ```